-Zahen Malla Osman, Jérôme Dupire, Alexandre Topol, Pierre Cubaud Centre d'Etude et de Recherche en Informatique et Communications Conservatoire National des Arts et Métiers Paris, France Email: {zahen.malla_osman, dupire, topol, cubaud}@cnam.fr
+Zahen Malla Osman, Jérôme Dupire, Alexandre Topol, and Pierre Cubaud Centre d'Etude et de Recherche en Informatique et Communications Conservatoire National des Arts et Métiers Paris, France Email: {zahen.malla_osman, dupire, topol, cubaud}@cnam.fr

-Abstract-In this paper, we report on an experiment to determine the minimum field of view that permits the user to perform an effective search task in a 3D virtual environment, by analyzing how the user controls the virtual camera.
-Our study exploits a model based on the use of several novel nonintrusive temporal and quantitative measures of visual attention, such as: fixation, gaze, and movement.
+Abstract-The study and characterization of user behavior in the context of human computer interaction allows us to improve the design of interactive applications.
+Using certain sensors to analyze user behavior such as an eye tracking system can be intrusive and uncomfortable.
+In this paper, we report on an experiment to determine the minimum field of view that permits the user to perform an effective search task in a 3D virtual environment, by analyzing how the user controls the virtual camera.
+Our study exploits a model based on the use of several novel non intrusive temporal and quantitative measures of visual attention, such as: fixation, gaze, and movement.
 Seven out of ten measures gave significant results with the same findings.

-Keywords-Field of view; virtual environment; video games; visual attention.
+Keywords-Field of view; virtual environment; video games; visual attention; virtual camera; eye tracking; non intrusive.